frank25184/awesome-ai-agents/README.md

 ## Why CogList AI? 🚀

-CogList AI is a top AI Agents and Tools Directory & List for Indie Hackers in Project Building It assists Indie Hackers & Startup Founders in discovering top AI Agents, Tools & Resources for project building.
+As the best ai tools directory for project building, CogList AI is a top AI Agents and Tools Directory & List for Indie Hackers in Project Building
+It assists Indie Hackers & Startup Founders in discovering top AI Agents, Tools & Resources for project building.
 Unlock the full potential of AI in building, with its directory and list of AI Agent examples and artificial intelligent tools.

 **Key Advantages**: